AltNet: Addressing the Plasticity-Stability Dilemma in Reinforcement Learning: Results and Analysis

-When $RR = 4$, AltNet continues to outperform SAC and Standard Resets and match or exceed the performance of RDE, while maintaining stable training dynamics and avoiding post-reset performance drops (see \autoref{fig:rr4}). \\
+When $\text{RR} = 4$, AltNet continues to outperform SAC and Standard Resets while maintaining stable training dynamics and avoiding post-reset performance drops.
+In all environments except one, AltNet matches or exceeds the performance of RDE (see \autoref{tab:auc_all}).
+In Quadruped-run, RDE achieves a slightly higher normalized AUC, while AltNet yields more stable training dynamics (\autoref{fig:rr4}).\extraParagraphSpacing{}

-We also report the \emph{normalized area under the learning curve (AUC)} (\autoref{tab:auc_all}), which summarizes the overall learning trajectory of an agent (see ~\autoref{sec:auc} for details of the AUC calculation).
-The AUC integrates performance over time, rewarding both higher returns and greater stability: agents that maintain strong performance throughout training achieve a higher AUC.
+We also report, in \autoref{tab:auc_all}, the mean normalized \emph{area under the learning curve} (AUC), which summarizes the overall learning trajectory of an agent.
+The AUC integrates performance over time, capturing both higher returns and greater stability: agents that maintain strong performance throughout training achieve a higher AUC.
 We normalize the AUC to rescale the values into a consistent range, making comparisons more interpretable.
-As shown in \autoref{tab:auc_all}, AltNet achieves the highest average AUC across environments and replay ratios, outperforming SAC by approximately $38\%$, SR by $12\%$, and RDE by $6\%$ on average.\\
+See ~\autoref{sec:auc} for details on the AUC calculation.
+As shown in \autoref{tab:auc_all}, \mbox{AltNet} achieves the highest AUC in 7 out of 8 combinations of environments and replay ratios, outperforming SAC by approximately $38\%$, SR by $12\%$, and RDE by $6\%$ on average.\extraParagraphSpacing{}

-\subsection{AltNet enhances Sample Efficiency}
+\subsection{AltNet Enhances Sample Efficiency}

-In this section, we evaluate whether AltNet improves performance and sample efficiency as compared to an SAC baseline.
-We also compare AltNet against SAC trained at higher replay ratios—a common strategy to improve sample efficiency.\\
+In this section, we evaluate whether AltNet improves performance and sample efficiency compared to an SAC baseline.
+We also compare AltNet against SAC trained at higher replay ratios---a common strategy to improve sample efficiency.\extraParagraphSpacing{}